 In 2014, she launched a global anti-street harassment campaign (#YouOKSis) and a National Moment of Silence protesting police brutality (#NMOS14), both of which received international media attention.
 That year, she was named one of the Top 100 Black Social Influencers by The Root.
 In 2015, she co-founded and served as General Director of the Women’s Freedom Conference, the first all-digital conference completely organized by and featuring only Women of Color.
 For her work, she was named one of SheKnows 2015 “Voices of the Year”.
 In 2017, Feminista was named one of the 100 Most Influential People in Philadelphia by Philadelphia magazine and was later featured in Philadelphia Style magazine for her community work in 2018, In 2020, Feminista was named one of the “Bitch 50”, honoring the work of feminist women around the world and one of the 76 Most Influential People in Philadelphia.

-That year, she was named one of the Top 100 Black Social Influencers by The Root.
-Feminista is also a mom, a mentor to young girls and women, and an outspoken advocate for the homeless, people living in poverty, and those living with psychiatric disabilities.
+In 2019, Feminista joined two of her closest friends to create Black Girl Missing, a true-crime podcast that focuses on the stories of missing Black girls in the United States.
+Feminista is also a mom, an organizational leadership, management, culture, and diversity consultant, a mentor to young girls and women, a PhD student at Temple University, and an outspoken advocate for the homeless, people living in poverty, and those living with psychiatric disabilities.

 As seen in…